Skip to main content

 Discover accessible England

-London is packed with accessible things to do, with plenty of ways to experience the buzz or calm of the capital.
+London is packed with accessible things to do and places to stay, with plenty of ways to experience the buzz or calm of the capital.

-Male wheelchair user on elevated walkway at a museum
+Male wheelchair user using interactive display at museum

 From seaside towns with beach-friendly wheelchairs to accessible castles, the South East has a broad range of activities for all.